Hasselt: Religion

 Hasselt is the main seat of the Catholic diocese of Hasselt, which covers the entire Belgian province of Limburg.
 The main church is St. Quentin's Cathedral.
 Hasselt also consists of about 30 parishes.
-Next to the Catholic Church, Hasselt houses both a Moroccan and Turkish mosque as both communities are well-established in the city and the surrounding municipalities.
+Next to the Catholic Church, Hasselt houses both a Moroccan and Turkish mosque as both communities are established in the city and the surrounding municipalities.

+There was a Jewish community in Hasselt for centuries, but most of their Jews were deported and murdered during the war.
+The synagogue was destroyed together with its contents, including ceremonial objects and Torah scrolls.
+The cemetery is now maintained by the local authorities.
+A Hebrew inscription on a local war monument memorializes the murdered Jews of Hasselt.